arjunravinarayan/arjunravinarayan.github.com/_posts/2014-05-11-valuations.md

 push.
 Every company can be reduced to a single number: its total market value.

-Why are valuations a red herring?
-It's because startups raise money in more complex contracts than public corporations do.
+This is wrong because startups raise money using more complex contracts than public corporations do.
 Calculating the market value of a public corporation is simple: it is the total number of stock issued by the company, multiplied by the share price.
-Taking the example of IBM, its current share price at the time of writing is
-$184.37 per share.
+Taking the example of IBM, its current share price at the time of writing is $184.37 per share.
 There are slightly over 1.01 billion shares issued.
 So the company is worth 186 billion as a whole.
-Startup valuation calculations take that same theory and do a similar
-projection: it is the total number of stock issued by a startup multiplied by the price paid by the latest investors to buy some stock.
+Startup valuation calculations take that same theory and do a similar projection: it is the total number of stock issued by a startup multiplied by the price paid by the latest investors to buy some stock.

 Now incidentally, Some commentators object to doing this math because there isn't sufficient liquidity to justify projecting out, especially when the money is raised on a small slice of equity.
-But that's a red herring.
+But that's not quite right.
 You'd also get the same issues if you tried to dump all the outstanding stock of a large liquid company like IBM.
 The price of 184.37 was calculated based on the last clearing trade for a single share of IBM stock at closing today.
 If you happened to want to sell 1 billion of those shares, you'd probably find that the price would come